-The assumptions used for the December 31, 2022 actuarial valuation are based on the experience study prepared as of December 31, 2019 and adopted by the Board of Trustees on January 28, 2021.
-The assumed timing of the IBNR benefit payments was adjusted to remove a one-year delay.
+The assumptions used for the December 31, 2023 actuarial valuation are based on the experience study prepared as of December 31, 2019 and adopted by the Board of Trustees on January 28, 2021.
+Estimated Social Security benefits provided on the census data were used to offset the benefits for claimants with more than three years of disability who had over 5 years of service in 2007.
 There were no other material assumptions or methods that were changed since the prior valuation.